How is vulvar cancer diagnosed?

 Medical history and physical exam

 The first step is for the doctor to take your complete medical history to check for risk factors and symptoms.
 Then your doctor will give you a complete physical exam, including a pelvic exam.
 He or she will feel your uterus, ovaries, cervix, and vagina for anything irregular.
-Your doctor will also use a speculum to look at your vagina and cervix and will take a Pap smear.
+Your doctor will also use a speculum to look at your vagina and cervix and may do a Pap test.

 Certain signs and symptoms might strongly suggest vulvar cancer, but many of them can be caused by conditions that aren't cancer.
 The only way to be certain that cancer is present is to do a biopsy.
 In this procedure, a small piece of tissue from the suspicious area is removed and examined under the microscope.
 A pathologist (a doctor specializing in diagnosing diseases by laboratory tests) will look at the tissue sample under a microscope to see if cancer or a pre-cancerous condition is present and, if so, what type it is.

-Rarely, the doctor will paint the vulva with toluidine blue dye to find all areas of abnormal vulvar skin and to select the best areas to biopsy.
+Rarely, the doctor will paint the vulva with a dye (toluidine blue) to find all areas of abnormal vulvar skin and to select the best areas to biopsy.
 This dye causes skin with certain diseases -- including vulvar intraepithelial neoplasia (VIN) and vulvar cancer -- to turn blue.

-The doctor might use a colposcope (an instrument with binocular magnifying lenses) or a hand-held magnifying lens to select areas to biopsy.
-The vulva is treated with a dilute solution of acetic acid (which is also the main ingredient in vinegar) that causes areas of VIN and cancer to turn white, making them easier to see through the colposcope.
+The doctor might use a colposcope (an instrument with binocular magnifying lenses that stays outside the body) or a hand-held magnifying lens to select areas to biopsy.
+The vulva is treated with a dilute solution of acetic acid (like vinegar) that causes areas of VIN and cancer to turn white, making them easier to see through the colposcope.
 Examining the vulva with magnification is called vulvoscopy.

-Once the abnormal areas are found, local anesthetic is injected into the skin to make it numb.
-If the abnormal area is small, it may be completely removed by an excisional biopsy.
-In this procedure, the doctor removes a small area of skin with a scalpel.
-Sometimes stitches may be needed..
+Once the abnormal areas are found, a numbing medicine (local anesthetic) is injected into the skin so you won’t feel pain.
+If the abnormal area is small, it may be completely removed (called an excisional biopsy) with a scalpel.
+Sometimes stitches are needed.

 If the abnormal area is larger, a punch biopsy is used to take a small sample.
 The instrument used looks like a tiny apple corer and removes a small, cylindrical piece of skin 4 mm (about 1/6 inch) across.
 No stitches are usually needed after the punch biopsy.
 Depending on the results of the punch biopsy, additional surgery may be necessary.